 This interactive activity gives students an overview of some of the fisheries management tools the Department applies to recreational fishing activity to sustainably manage our aquatic resources.

-In Western Australia, recreational fishing is a popular past time, with over 600,000 people participate in recreational fishing each year.
-Unlike managing animal populations on land, it is much harder to see the impact that this has on fish populations.
+In Western Australia, recreational fishing is a popular past time, with over 600,000 people participating in recreational fishing each year.
+Unlike managing animal populations on land, it is much harder to see the impact that this fishing activity has on fish populations.
 Therefore, the Department uses fisheries management tools, based on the biology and health of each individual fished species, to ensure the impact of recreational fishing is sustainable.

 Cost $5.00 per student